-The appraisal petitioners have filed additional actions to recognize the judgment against SourceHOV, an action alleging unjust enrichment and seeking restitution and to pierce the corporate veil and seek alter ego liability against Exela Technologies, Inc. and over 50 alleged subsidiaries and/or affiliates in an attempt to collect the award in the Appraisal Action from entities other than SourceHOV, and an action against SourceHOV and certain of its directors and officers alleging creditor derivative claims relating to the Company's securitization facilities.
+The petitioners have filed additional actions to recognize the judgment against SourceHOV, an action alleging unjust enrichment and seeking restitution and to pierce the corporate veil and seek alter ego liability against Exela Technologies, Inc. and over 50 alleged subsidiaries and/or affiliates in an attempt to collect the award in the Appraisal Action from entities other than SourceHOV, and an action against SourceHOV and certain of its directors and officers alleging creditor derivative claims relating to the Company's securitization facilities.
 In early February 2021, petitioners also filed a motion for a preliminary injunction in the derivative action in which they sought a court order to force Exela to set aside sufficient assets for SourceHOV to pay the potential judgment in the derivative action prior to paying other creditors or, in the alternative, to pay all creditors, including the creditors of SourceHOV, on a pari passu basis.
 The Delaware Court of Chancery denied the motion seeking the preliminary injunction on April 29, 2021.
-Although the Company believes that it has valid defenses to these ancillary proceedings and has moved to dismiss them, there can be no assurance that the Company will be successful.
-Based on the status of the ancillary proceedings, the Company believes that this matter may not be fully resolved through the courts within the next four fiscal quarters.
+The Company believes that it has valid defenses to these ancillary proceedings and has moved to dismiss them, however there can be no assurance that the Company's motion to dismiss the unjust enrichment and veil piercing claims.
+In its opinion, the Court dismissed the petitioners' claim for unjust enrichment, but concluded the petitioners had pled allegations that, if demonstrated to be true, stated a claim for reverse veil piercing.
+The Court of Chancery has scheduled trial in the reverse veil piercing matter for October 24-26, 2022.
+Based on the status of the ancillary proceedings, the Company believes that this matter is not likely to be fully resolved through the courts within the next four fiscal quarters.